Your contribution to “The Narrow Path” supports the radio and internet ministry hosted by Steve Gregg

 Questions?
 E-mail Donate@TheNarrowPath.com

 We meet expenses as the Lord provides through free-will contributions from those who appreciate this ministry.
-Every contribution made through Paypal, or by check made out to “The Narrow Path,” goes entirely to paying the costs associated with the ministry, such as our monthly payments to radio stations and to the carrier who provides the 800-number service.
-There are no paid employees, and no overhead costs (e.g., no office, no staff, no studio).
-Our current commitments for air time cost us in excess of $32,000 per month.
+Every contribution designated to The Narrow Path, goes entirely to paying the costs immediately associated with the ministry (which only includes our payments to radio stations and for equipment directly related to the broadcast).
+There are no salaries, employees, or overhead costs (e.g., no office, no staff, no studio).
+Our offices are in the homes of our volunteers.
+Our current costs for airtime on the stations carrying the program are in excess of $50,000 per month (2019).

-In the past, whenever such sources of income were not available or adequate, Steve has taken regular wage- employment in secular jobs (though this has not been the case since 1983).
-Steve’s availability to do the radio broadcasts is, therefore, dependant upon his ability to meet his financial obligations without getting a “real job”—something he will do whenever necessary, as he will not incur personal debt either.
+Steve’s personal income is derived from a variety of sources.
+The primarily source is unexpected personal gifts in the mail, speaker honoraria, and book royalties (about $1/ book sold), etc. In the past, whenever such sources of income were not available or adequate, Steve has taken regular wage- employment in secular jobs (though this has not been necessary since 1983).
+Steve’s availability to do the radio broadcasts is, therefore, dependent upon his ability to meet his financial obligations without getting another full-time job.

-Through these various means, the Lord has provided for Steve to support his family and raise five children in a no-frills, debt-free lifestyle, for more than four decades.
-Steve does not believe in charging or receiving a salary for any type of ministry performed, nor does he believe in soliciting personal donations, or letting anyone but God know what his current needs may be.
-The latter is a conviction gleaned from early influence of George Mueller, Hudson Taylor, and Rees Howells.
-Gifts to Steve for his personal support are not tax-deductible to the donor.Management of the website, the Bible Forum, and the podcast ministry are all provided by various volunteers: Frank Deremer, Timothy Pearson, James Cateno, Mark and Christine DeVries; John and Lisa Kent; Jarrod Baumann; and Christopher Arndt, respectively.
-These are busy parents of young families, who quietly serve as volunteers, behind the scenes, in their “free time,” without remuneration.
-The ministry has also benefited greatly from the volunteered services of Tom Curran, Donald Cooper, and many others.
-Those who appreciate and benefit from this ministry are greatly indebted to these zealous and humble servants.
+Through the above-mentioned means, the Lord has provided for Steve to support himself and his family of five children in a no-frills, debt-free lifestyle, since 1971.
+Steve does not believe in charging or receiving a salary for any type of ministry, nor does he believe in soliciting personal donations, or letting anyone but God know what his current needs may be.
+His strong convictions on this matter were inspired by Jesus and the early Christians, as well as, the early influence of George Mueller, Hudson Taylor, and Rees Howells.
+Gifts sent to Steve personally, for his family expenses, are not tax-deductible to the donor.